![]() |

 Bundles of roses at the Night Flower Market, Bangkok |

-We decided to get out on another evening of no sleeping and hired a tuk-tuk ride to the Night Flower Market which was a very magical place to be in the middle of the night.
-It was busy with buyers and sellers for the next day shipments of flowers.
+We decided to embark on another sleepless evening and hired a tuk-tuk to take us to the Night Flower Market, a truly magical place in the middle of the night.
+The market was bustling with buyers and sellers preparing for the next day’s flower shipments.

 ![]() |